colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
 In short, Colonies is an **Employment Agency** for Internet-connected computers.
-Humans (or machines) submit job specifications to Colonies servers.
-Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
+1. Humans (or machines) submit job specifications to Colonies servers.
+2. Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
 Each worker must have a valid Identity card and the Colonies server makes sure only authorized and qualified workers can connect and execute jobs.

-* **A Colonies worker can reside anywhere on the Internet, e.g. run inside a Kubernetes Pod, a smart phone, or embedded in a web page.
+* **A Colonies worker can reside anywhere on the Internet**, e.g. run inside a Kubernetes Pod, a smart phone, or embedded in a web page.
 * **Colonies** makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.
 * **Colonies** is **fast**.
 Instead of using RAFT for distributed consensus, Colonies uses a standard PostgreSQL database for storing states and execution history.
 * **Colonies** is designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.